Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Expressionism

-2. Woman with a Hat
+2. Woman With a Hat

 Similar to the Impressionists, Fauvists, or followers of Fauvism, embraced their initially critical title.
 Matisse’s work within this genre of painting was incredibly influential and was largely credited with the development of the Expressionist style that spread throughout Europe in the early 20th century.
 This contributed to Matisse’s widely held reputation among art historians as one of the most important, if not the most important, French painter of the 20th century.